kevinamiri/Instructgpt-prompts/readme.md

 ## Classification

-The following are instruction verbs that are useful for classification tasks in nlp
+Instruction verbs that are useful for classification tasks in nlp

 Classify:
   - Classify the following as a physical or chemical property
 Identify:
   - Identify main idea of the given passage
 Categorize:
   - Categorize the following passage as either a myth or a fact
 Assign:
   - Assign each item to its corresponding category based on its characteristics
 List:
   - List the five main categories of the given data set.
 Group:
   - Group the items based on their common characteristics
 Sort:
   - Sort the data based on the date it was collected
 Label:
   - Label each data point with its corresponding category
 Divide:
   - Divide the data into smaller subgroups based on their similarities
 Group:
   - Group the items based on their similarity in features
 Label:
   - Label each group with a descriptive name.

 ## Generation

-The following are instruction verbs that are useful for generation tasks in nlp
+Instruction verbs that are useful for generation tasks

 Generate:
   - Generate a new text based on the given parameters
 Create:
   - Create a short catchy headline based on the following, aim to promote the product
 Write:
   - Write a story using the following keywords
 Formulate:
   - Formulate a new sentence based on the given structure
 Produce:
   - Produce a new text that is similar in style to the given sample
 Construct:
   - Construct a new text that combines elements from multiple sources
 Compose:
   - Compose a new poem based on the given theme
 Build:
   - Build a new text by combining different elements in a creative way
 Devise:
   - Devise a new narrative based on the given information
 Invent:
   - Invent a new story using the following elements.

 ## Transformation:

-Translate, Reword, Summarize, Paraphrase, Simplify, Revise, Illustrate, Outline, Calculate, Infer, Apply
+Instruction verbs that are useful for transformation tasks

 Translate:
   - Translate the following function into C#
   - Translate the following into 1.
 English, 2.
 French, 3.
 Swedish
 Reword:
   - Reword the following sentence to make it more concise
 Summarize:
   - Summarize the main points of the given article
 Paraphrase:
   - Paraphrase the following sentence to convey the same meaning
 Simplify:
   - Simplify the following equation for easier understanding
 Revise:
   - Revise the following paragraph to make it more clear and concise
 Illustrate:
   - Illustrate the following concept with an example
 Outline:
   - Outline the steps to solve the given problem
 Calculate:
   - Calculate the total cost of the following items
 Infer:
   - Infer the meaning of the following word based on context
 Apply:
   - Apply the following formula to calculate the result
   - Apply given tone and voice to the passage below

 ## Comparison:

-The following are instruction verbs that are useful for comparison tasks in nlp
+Instruction verbs that are useful for comparison tasks

 Compare:
   - Compare and contrast the two given texts
 Contrast:
   - Contrast the given passages to highlight their differences
 Differentiate:
   - Differentiate between the two given terms
 Examine:
   - Examine the similarities and differences between the two given texts
 Analyze:
   - Analyze the two given texts and identify their similarities and differences
 Critique:
   - Critique the two given texts and compare their strengths and weaknesses
 Evaluate:
   - Evaluate the two given texts and determine which one is more effective